History History

 The Uzbek Khanats

-The Chaybanids, who called themselves the Uzbeks, drove out the last Timurids to settle their capital in Bukhara, and the traders followed suit.
-But the conquest of Chaybani Khan, accompanied by the migration of a whole people, did not prevent Central Asia from entering into the shadows.
-In addition to the military collapse of the Timurid Empire, the commercial collapse of the great caravan routes was compounded by competition from the sea routes.
-It was now in the ports of Persia that goods for China transited.
-As Central Asia was no longer the gateway between East and West, there was a gradual reduction in trade tax revenues.
-Revenues were weakening, and irrigation systems were deteriorating due to lack of funds to maintain them.
+The Chaybanids, who called themselves Uzbeks, drove out the last Timurids and set up their capital in Bukhara, and the merchants followed suit.
+But Chaybani Khan's conquest, accompanied by the migration of an entire people, did not prevent Central Asia from falling into obscurity.
+The military collapse of the Timurid Empire was compounded by the commercial collapse of the great caravan routes, which had to compete with the sea routes.
+Goods destined for China now transited via Persian ports.
+With Central Asia no longer the gateway between East and West, revenues from trade taxes gradually declined.
+Revenues dwindled, and irrigation systems deteriorated for lack of the means to maintain them.

 XVII-XIXe s.